Where can I learn more about DBT?

 Do you provide adherent/evidenced-based DBT treatment?

 Yes.
 Our staff have all been intensively trained in DBT by Behavior Tech, The Linehan Institute.
 We are on a weekly consultation team, provide phone coaching and teach weekly skills classes.
 We also receive regular consultation from DBT experts outside of the center.
-We are in the process of getting our staff, and center certified as we are dedicated to providing high fidelity, evidenced-based DBT treatment.

 Am I in DBT if I am just taking skills class?